GreatDevelopers/CivilOctave/README.md

 `octave main.m > output.txt`

+or in following form, if we wish to produce pdf using LaTeX from folder (TeX, if available) using run.sh

+`octave main.m > output.tex`

-View file output.txt in any text editor.
+View file output.txt in any text editor, or main.pdf (in TeX folder) in pdf viewer.